Brazil: Cultural Landscape

 Sergipe (SE) (Capital: Aracaju): Sergipe, in the northeast region along the Atlantic coast, is known for its historic towns, beautiful beaches, and strong influence of African culture.

-Tocantins (TO) (Capital: Palmas): Tocantins, in the north region, is Brazil's youngest state and features savannas, rivers, and archaeological sites, offering a mix of natural and cultural attractions.
+Tocantins (TO) (Capital: Palmas): In the north region, Tocantins is Brazil's youngest state.
+It features savannas, rivers, and archaeological sites, offering a mix of natural and cultural attractions.

 Administrative divisions of Brazil